Mario8802/Mario8802/README.md

 ## 👋 About Me

 Hello!
 I'm **Mario**, a passionate **software engineer** with a knack for problem-solving and writing efficient code.
-My focus is primarily on **Python** and **PostgreSQL**, and I love contributing to exciting projects.
+My focus is primarily on **Python**.
 I'm constantly learning, growing, and sharing knowledge.

 ---